aaronmkwong/Python-Cellular-Automaton/README.md

 The matplot visualizations of each matrix are saved as .png files and then used to generate a .gif file.

 Each cell in a generation subsequent to the initial condition is determined to be alive or dead based on the sum of the 8 adjacent cells (count of alive neighbours) of the preceding generation.
-For more details refer to the .ipynb file titled game_of_life_08 which has many notes.
+For more details refer to the python notebook **[here]()**.

 Here are the results with the initial condition, 50th generation and the final 100th generation displayed as images.